Dynamic Sub-Cluster-Aware Network for Few-Shot Skin Disease Classification: Introduction

+Experimental results on two skin disease benchmark datasets, SD-198~\cite{sun2016benchmark} and Derm7pt~\cite{kawahara2018seven}, show that our method outperforms \tnnlsminor{the state-of-the-art methods in both 1-shot and 5-shot settings.
+Our method achieves significant improvements compared to the prior best method in various metrics such as sensitivity, specificity, accuracy, and F1-score, with approximately 2\% improvement observed for the SD-198 dataset and 5\% improvement for the Derm7pt dataset.} In summary, our contributions can be summarized as follows: \begin{itemize} \item \tnnls{We present a dual-branch framework for rare skin disease classification following the paradigm of transfer-learning-based FSL methods.
+Our framework effectively identifies inherent and unique sub-cluster structures within each common disease class, leading to improved classification accuracy for rare disease classes.}

-\begin{itemize} \item We present a dual-branch framework for rare skin disease classification with the critical motivation of identifying the sub-clusters in each disease class. \item A powerful feature encoder is developed {by this dual-branch framework}.
-It integrates supervised classification {(class branch)} and unsupervised clustering {(clustering branch)} in the pre-training stage. \item We propose a purity loss to improve the result of intra-class clustering in the unsupervised clustering branch. \item Our method is evaluated on two public skin disease datasets, SD-198~\citep{sun2016benchmark} and Derm7pt~\citep{kawahara2018seven}, and achieves state-of-the-art results for few-shot skin disease classification.
-Code {is} available at \url{https://github.com/xmed-lab/SCAN.} \end{itemize}
+\item \tnnls{Within our framework, we develop a powerful feature encoder that combines supervised classification (class branch) and unsupervised clustering (cluster branch).
+Moreover, we introduce the purity loss to improve the result of intra-class clustering in the unsupervised cluster branch.}

+\item Our method is evaluated on two public skin disease datasets, SD-198~\cite{sun2016benchmark} and Derm7pt~\cite{kawahara2018seven}, and achieves state-of-the-art results for few-shot skin disease classification.
+Code is available at \href{https://github.com/xmed-lab/SCAN}{https://github.com/xmed-lab/SCAN}.